Last Updated: January 16, 2019

 1. Focus on tasks that add long-term value

 A recent PwC study found that just 20% of a data scientist’s time is actually spent on work that is predictive.
 Often, data teams can get bogged down on the manual tasks of gathering, preparing and cleaning data that must be done before data can even be used effectively.
-While big data subscriptions like Prevedere’s ERIN Indicators can greatly speed up the process of collecting and cleaning external data, ad-hoc requests can also distract from time spent on strategic tasks.
+While big data subscriptions like Prevedere’s Prevedere Indicators can greatly speed up the process of collecting and cleaning external data, ad-hoc requests can also distract from time spent on strategic tasks.

 To focus on tasks that add long-term value, data teams need to ask if what they are doing aligns with their company’s overarching business goals.
 If the answer is yes, next they need to ask how their work will be used to drive decisions.